 As we’ve already seen, smoking and drinking too much alcohol can lead to decreased bone density.

-Drinking too much alcohol also interferes with our body’s ability to absorb and regulate calcium, and can increase your risk of bone density loss.
+Drinking too much alcohol also interferes with the body’s ability to absorb and regulate calcium, and can increase the risk of bone density loss.
 You don’t need to cut out drinking entirely, but you should try to have several alcohol-free days each week.

 The NHS advises that men and women shouldn’t drink more than 14 units a week.
-To find out more about recommended alcohol consumption, and to calculate your units, have a read of this NHS advice.
+To find out more about recommended alcohol consumption and calculate your units, have a read of this NHS advice.
+Or, you might find it helpful to read our article: 10 tips to stay alcohol-free beyond dry January.

 7. Maintain a healthy weight